 - Reduce distractions.
-It goes without saying that you shouldn’t be driving distracted by playing on your phone.
+It goes without saying that you shouldn’t be driving distracted or playing on your phone.
 Extra attention is needed when driving through a work zone, so lower the radio or kill it altogether.

 - Merge when it's safe.
 When traffic is moving at highway speeds and there aren't backups, it makes sense to move sooner to the lane that will remain open.
 Otherwise, merge alternately into the lane, or in "zipper fashion."

 - Leave lots of room between vehicles.
-You should be able to count out least two seconds from when the car in front of you passes an object and when you do.
+You should be able to count out at least two seconds from when the car in front of you passes an object and when you do.

 - Never pass on the shoulder or drive across the median.
 This puts workers in danger—and is often illegal.